simonbreiter/universal-turing-machine/README.md

 #### Legend

-* <state-name>: Any state name, usually q0, q1, etc.
+* "<state-name>": Any state name, usually q0, q1, etc.
-* <character-action>: Define action if Turing Machine reads this character
+* "<character-action>": Define action if Turing Machine reads this character
-* <character-to-write>: ONE character to write at current index
+* "<character-to-write>": ONE character to write at current index
-* <right|left>: Which direction to go next
+* "<right|left>": Which direction to move
-* <next-state-name>: The next state name to switch to next
+* "<next-state-name>": The state name to switch to next

 ### Example